Environmentally friendly: Companies

-Although these labels evidently help the environment, many companies in Europe make putting eco-labels on their products a top-priority since it can result to an increase in sales.
-For example, sales in certain products such as food tend to have more sales when there are eco-labels on these products.
-In Europe specifically, a study was conducted that shows a connection between eco-labels and the purchasing of fish.
-In the study, "Our results show a significant connection between the desire for eco-labeling and seafood features, especially the freshness of the fish, the geographical origin of the fish and the wild vs farmed origin of the fish".
-This analysis article shows that eco-labels are not only reflecting a positive impact on the environment when it comes to creating and preserving products, but also to increase more sales.
-Many companies can therefore use these consumer preferences to their advantage if they wish to receive more sales.
-However, not every country in Europe is in agreement on whether certain products, specifically fish, should have eco-labels.
-In the same analysis article, the following is mentioned: "Surprisingly, the country effect on the probability of accepting a fish eco-label is tricky to interpret.
+Many companies in Europe make putting eco-labels on their products a top-priority since it can result to an increase in sales when there are eco-labels on these products.
+In Europe specifically, a study was conducted that shows a connection between eco-labels and the purchasing of fish: "Our results show a significant connection between the desire for eco-labeling and seafood features, especially the freshness of the fish, the geographical origin of the fish and the wild vs farmed origin of the fish".
+This article shows that eco-labels are not only reflecting a positive impact on the environment when it comes to creating and preserving products, but also increase sales.
+However, not all European countries agree on whether certain products, especially fish, should have eco-labels.
+In the same article, it is remarked: "Surprisingly, the country effect on the probability of accepting a fish eco-label is tricky to interpret.
 The countries with the highest level of eco-labeling acceptability are Belgium and France".
 According to the same analysis and statistics, France and Belgium are most likely of accepting these eco-labels.
-The hope of these same analyzers is for all countries in Europe to accept these labels, since these labels show proof of healthily-produced products that can't harm the consumer or the environment.